matthiasn/talk-transcripts/Hickey_Rich/MaybeNot.md

 optionally require something.
 So you could give me this, or not.
 If you give it to me, maybe I will have an extended set of features I provide, but I do not need it.
 So this is an argument to my function I might not need.
-And of course if you have no variadic args, and you have a fixed number of slots and some have to be optional, you are going to have to put your optional thing as one of the types of args.
+And of course if you have got no variadic args, and you have a fixed number of slots and some have to be optional, you are going to have to put your optional thing as one of the types of the args.
 Or if you are using something like spec, you are going to have to say that there.

 Now we do that less often in Clojure, because we have a couple of other ways to accommodate optionality.
 For instance, we have variadics.
-You can just not pass me those extra args.
+So you can just not pass me those extra args.
 I will put them on the end, and I will have different overloads of arity, and that is how you can get them.